Creating an instance group connected to Yandex Object Storage

 yandex_iam_service_account

 : Service account description.
 All operations in Instance Groups are performed on behalf of the service account.
-For more granular management of access permissions, attach different service accounts with different permissions to the instance group and VMs in the group.You cannot delete a service account while it is linked to an instance group.
+For more granular access management, link different service accounts with different permissions to the instance group and individual instances within that group.You cannot delete a service account while it is linked to an instance group.

 -